martinw500/Math-Quiz-Generator/README.md

 1. **Configure your quiz:**
    - Set difficulty level (1-10)
-     - **Levels 1-3**: Basic addition & subtraction
+     - **Levels 1-3**: Basic addition & subtraction only
-     - **Levels 4-5**: Multiplication & division automatically included
+     - **Levels 4-5**: Multiplication & division automatically enforced (checkboxes auto-checked and disabled)
-     - **Levels 6-7**: Square roots & exponents automatically included
+     - **Levels 6-7**: Square roots & exponents automatically enforced (checkboxes auto-checked and disabled)
-     - **Levels 8-10**: Expert level with maximum complexity
+     - **Levels 8-10**: Expert level with maximum complexity and all operations enforced
    - Choose number of questions (5-25)
-   - Optionally force include advanced operations at lower levels
+   - Manual operation selection available only at lower difficulty levels

 2. **Take the quiz:**
    - Answer each math question